-In an article published online by Nature Geoscience, researchers reported finding corrugations, or giant grooves, kilometers long, hundreds of meters wide, and tens of meters high, between the Cocos and Caribbean tectonic plates that form part of the Costa Rica subduction zone.
-Using 3D seismic imaging techniques developed by the oil industry, combined with state-of-the-art computer visualization software, scientists from the U.S. Geological Survey, University of California Santa Cruz, University of Texas, and McGill University produced an unprecedented, detailed view of the megathrust fault formed by these colliding and sliding plates.
+In an article published online by Nature Geoscience (see “Corrugated mega-thrust revealed offshore from Costa Rica”), researchers reported finding corrugations, or giant grooves, kilometers long, hundreds of meters wide, and tens of meters high, between the Cocos and Caribbean tectonic plates that form part of the Costa Rica subduction zone.
+Using 3D seismic imaging techniques developed by the oil industry, combined with state-of-the-art computer visualization software, scientists from the USGS, University of California Santa Cruz, University of Texas Austin, and McGill University produced an unprecedented, detailed view of the megathrust fault formed by these colliding and sliding plates.

 This unique, highly-detailed image revealed other buried secrets.
 Small changes in groove direction record a history of shifts in plate movement.
-Also, the rougher areas indicate where the megathrust jumped to form a new fault, and hasn’t had enough time to smooth the surface.
-Other details in the 3D seismic imaging data imply that the grooves trap fluids that could lubricate the fault and affect earthquake size and frequency.
+The rougher areas indicate where the megathrust jumped to form a new fault, and hasn’t had enough time to smooth the surface.
+Other details in the 3D seismic imaging data imply that the grooves may channel fluids that could lubricate the fault and affect earthquake size and frequency.

 Now that the technique has proven to be so valuable, USGS scientists and academic partners are eager to use 3D seismic imaging closer to home: the Cascadia subduction zone just offshore of Washington, Oregon, and Northern California.
-In February 2018, researchers met to plan a cooperative Cascadia research program, which could lead to the collection of a new 3D seismic survey to better characterize the threat of great Cascadia subduction zone earthquakes.
+In February 2018, researchers met to plan a cooperative Cascadia research program, which could lead to a new 3D seismic survey and improved knowledge of the hazards.

 “Cascadia has a history of large earthquakes and tsunamis,” said Kluesner, “yet we still don’t know that much about the megathrust there.
 It’s an obvious choice.”